Rules and Regulations for the Rebuild Rhode Island Tax Credit Program

 10. At the Corporation’s discretion, a provision requiring the applicant to pay the Corporation’s reasonable attorneys’ fees incurred in connection with the negotiation, execution and enforcement of the incentive agreement;

 11. A certification procedure, which shall include, but not be limited to, the following:

 a.
 Representations that the Qualified Development Project complies with all applicable laws and regulations;

-D. The Applicant shall then submit the Certification to the Division of Taxation and shall than receive a Tax Credit for the amount and tax year specified in the Certification subject to § 3.14(E) of this Part.
+D. The applicant shall then submit the certification to the Division of Taxation and shall than receive a tax credit for the amount and tax year specified in the certification subject to § 3.15 of this Part.